Getafe ends Real Madrid's 15-game unbeaten streak - WHIZ News

 Striker Enes Unal got the hosts’ winner in the ninth minute after he stole the ball from Madrid defender Éder Militão near the goal and beat Thibaut Courtois.

 Madrid went no closer to an equalizer than Luka Modric’s strike that hit the crossbar in the 17th.
-Eden Hazard and Marcelo came on as halftime substitutions but could not spark a comeback.
+Eden Hazard and Marcelo came on as halftime substitutions but could not spark a comeback as Getafe dug in to earn its first victory over its star-studded crosstown rivals since August 2012.

 Carlo Ancelotti gently chastised his team for not playing at its best in its return from a winter break that lasted less than two weeks.